$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 Hence $D_{ \cT( T ) }$ is the set of non-zero dimension vectors of indecomposable objects of $\mod( \cT )$, so the theorem follows from Propositions \ref{pc-vectors_are_dimension_vectors_of_indecomposables} and \ref{pdimension_vectors_of_indecomposables_are_c-vectors}. \end{proof}

 \sectionnew{Decompositions of the sets of positive $c$-vectors of $\cC(Z)$ via Borel subalgebras of $\sl_\infty$} \lb{Borel} Fix a triangulation $T$ of $Z$ and set

-In this section we classify the elements of the set $R(C^+)$ from \deref{R}, which will be used to construct the decomposition of $C^+$ from parts (1), (2) and (4) of \thref{3}.
-We also prove that each of the elements of $R(C^+)$ can be identified with the roots of a Borel subalgebras of $\sl_\infty$ and classify the Borel subalgebras of $\sl_\infty$ that appear in this way.
-These results are contained in Theorem \ref{tClassif-R+} and \ref{tClassif-R+}.
+In this section we classify the ideals of $C^+$ and prove that each of them can be identified with the roots of a Borel subalgebra of $\sl_\infty$.
+We also classify the Borel subalgebras of $\sl_\infty$ that appear in this way.
+These results are contained in Theorem \ref{tClassif-R+} and \ref{tXef-Borel}.